MitchBradley/Grbl_Esp32-wiki/ESP3D-Web-UI-for-Grbl_ESP32.md

 ##### Users

 There are 2 users "admin" and "user".
 You need to be logged in as admin to change any WEB-UI settings.
 You can only interact with Grbl as "user".
+The default password for "admin" is "admin"

 ### Preferences